Ikenfell: Art and game design

-Despite being an inexperienced pixel artist, Johnson drew the majority of the game's art, choosing the style as it was easy to iterate upon.
+Despite being an inexperienced pixel artist, Johnston drew the majority of the game's art, choosing the style as it was easy to iterate upon.
 Much of the game was developed in a public library, influencing its artistic direction and plot; he borrowed vintage books from the collections to use as references.
 Its visual design was inspired by games such as Mother 3 and The Legend of Zelda: Link's Awakening.
 Each character was designed to have a distinct look and silhouette.
 Buildings were "white-boxed", with their layout being designed first, akin to actual construction.

-The timing-based elements of the game's combat were inspired by Super Mario RPG and the Mario and Luigi games, among others.
+The timing-based elements of the game's combat were inspired by Super Mario RPG and the Mario & Luigi games, among others.
 Johnston designed each party member's moves so they could be used in many different ways, while still being fundamental to the character, comparing this philosophy to Mario's basic skillset.
 As he disliked magic points, he decided to make magical spells free to use during combat.Steven Universe composers Aivi & Surasshu worked on the soundtrack of the game alongside Sabrielle Augustin, who helped finish the soundtrack after Aivi suffered an injury leaving them unable to complete some work.
 As the game was inspired by the landscape of Canada, some tracks incorporate elements from Canadian folk music.
 They also chose an ambient style atypical of video game music, a decision influenced by The Legend of Zelda: Breath of the Wild, the game's narrative elements, and their experience composing for TV shows.
 Vocals were incorporated into some of the songs after seeing their successful usage in games like Transistor; initially, the composers wanted to do a vocal song for each character, but were unable to find a place for all of them in the story.